Literacy Legacy Fund

 LLF Michigan chose to donate the First Notes book to five public libraries and five rural libraries in Marquette and Alger Counties.

 Below are a few photos from our library visits.
-Pictured from top left to bottom right are Forsyth Township Public Library, Ishpeming Carnegie Public Library, Nagaunee Public Library, & Peter White Public Library.
+Picture from top left to bottom right are Forsyth Township Public Library, Ishpeming Carnegie Public Library, Peter White Public Library, Negaunee Public Library and Munising School Public Library.

 NMU Center for Rural Health Essay Contest.